Frequently Asked Pediatric Dentistry Questions

 Many children spend some time sucking their thumbs or pacifiers.
 However, if this goes on for an excessive period of time, it can negatively affect oral development.
 We will discuss habit cessation methods that can help cure your child's pesky habit.

-How often does my child need to visit the office for checkups?
+How often does my child need to visit the dental office for checkups?

 The general recommendation is that you bring your child to Casper Children’s Dental Clinic every six months for checkups and cleanings.
 However, if your child is suffering from certain kinds of problems, we may recommend more frequent visits.